-\The full year equivalent salary for the Secretary is in the range £80,000 to £85,000
+\\ The full year equivalent salary for the previous Secretary was in the range £80,000 to £85,000

-No bonus payments were paid in 2023-24 (2022-23: none).
+No bonus payments were paid in 2024-25 (2023-24: none).

 Total remuneration includes salary, non-consolidated performance-related pay, benefits-in-kind as well as severance payments.
 It does not include employer pension contributions and the cash equivalent transfer value of pensions.